 If the employee is prevented from working due to personal circumstances for which the employee is not at fault, e.g. illness, accident, legal obligations or public duties, the employer must pay the employee a salary for a limited period of time provided that the employment relationship lasted or was concluded for longer than three months.
 Furthermore, a female employee is entitled to maternity leave of at least 14 weeks.
-Paternity leave is currently not granted under Swiss law but may be agreed upon by the parties to the employment contract or in collective employment agreements.
+All working fathers are entitled to two weeks' paternity leave, i.e. 10 days off work.
+Fathers can take this leave within six months of the child's birth, either all at once or spread over individual days.
+Employers are prohibited from reducing vacation in return.